DETAILED ACTION

 a main housing(200,300), wherein

-at least one of the fluid subassemblies comprises a pump assembly(Col 12, ln.
+at least one of the at least two fluid subassemblies comprises a pump assembly(Col 12, ln.
 47-53), the actuation assembly comprises a stator assembly(210A,210B,210C,210D; Col 11, ln.
 22-37), and the pump assembly comprises a rotor assembly(310A, 310B, 310C; Col 11, ln.
 38-58), a positioning shaft(316,317) and an isolation sleeve(150,152);

 the rotor assembly and the positioning shaft are limitedly arranged(via the limiting assembly, see annotated fig below), the rotor assembly comprises a magnetic assembly(Col 14; ln.
 27-56), at least a part of the magnetic assembly is located within a range of a magnetic field of the stator assembly in an operation state(Col 11, ln.
 38-58), and at least a part of the isolation sleeve is located between the stator assembly and the rotor assembly(visually apparent in Fig 2A-2B), wherein the main housing is provided with a first chamber(see annotated fig below), and at least a part of the pump assembly is located inside the first chamber(visually apparent in Fig 2A); and

-the positioning shaft is located in the rotor assembly(316,317 is part of the rotor and is therefore located in the rotor assembly; Fig 2A-2B), a first side of the positioning shaft in an axial direction(see annotated fig below) and the isolation sleeve are limitedly arranged(isolation sleeve 150,152 limited by housing 200,300 and shaft 316,317 limited by the limiting assembly), the limiting assembly is arranged close to a second side of the positioning shaft in the axial direction(see annotated fig below), and the limiting assembly and the positioning shaft are limitedly arranged(via housing portion 342,300; see annotated fig below).
+the positioning shaft is located in the rotor assembly(316,317 is part of the rotor and is therefore located in the rotor assembly; Fig 2A-2B), a first side of the positioning shaft in an axial direction(see annotated fig below) and the isolation sleeve are limitedly arranged(isolation sleeve 150,152 limited by housing 200,300 and shaft 316,317 limited by the limiting assembly), the limiting assembly is arranged towards a second side of the positioning shaft in the axial direction(see annotated fig below), and the limiting assembly and the positioning shaft are limitedly arranged(via housing portion 342,300; see annotated fig below).

 PNG